Associate Heads of School

 It is, we hope, this spirit of “face to face” communication that animates our conversations at Atlanta Jewish Academy.
 We aspire to have our communication built on a foundation of mutual trust and respect and a level of knowledge and caring for each other that can make candid communication meaningful.
 Whatever the mode of communication, we place the utmost value on making that connection a true, face-to-face encounter.
 This is one of the main things I love about Atlanta Jewish Academy, and an important reason I look forward to going to school each and every day!

-Dr. Paul Oberman is Associate Head of the Upper School of Atlanta Jewish Academy.
-Dr. Oberman came to Yeshiva Atlanta in 2010 as Principal, and became the Head of School in 2011, continuing in his position after the merger of Yeshiva Atlanta and Greenfield Hebrew Academy (now Atlanta Jewish Academy Early Childhood, Lower School and Middle School).
+Dr. Paul Oberman is Associate Head of the Atlanta Jewish Academy Upper School.
+Dr. Oberman came to Yeshiva Atlanta in 2010 as Principal, and became the Head of School in 2011, continuing in his position after the merger of Yeshiva Atlanta and Greenfield Hebrew Academy (now Atlanta Jewish Academy Greenfield Early Childhood, Lower School and Middle School).
 He has been a teacher and administrator at many schools, including Choate Rosemary Hall in CT, Paideia School in Atlanta (where he was Assistant Junior High Coordinator), and Pace Academy in Atlanta (where he was Head of Middle School).
 He believes in student ownership of education, and is thrilled to be working with such a wonderful group of educators.

 Leah P. Summers, Associate Head of Greenfield Early Childhood-Middle School